loveky/angular-smart-timeago/README.md

 ```

 ### Timeago directive
 You can use `timeago` directive to display a user friendly time.
-By default, smart-time-ago will check the
+By default, smart-time-ago will check the value of `datatime` property for the ISO8601 timesting:
 ```html
 <timeago datetime="2014-05-28T18:01:50Z+0800"></timeago>
 ```